Theory of Operation

 Regarding command processing, all commands process immediately except for the generate command.
 The command generate length count (glen) is kept in the cmd_stage block.
 When the state_db block issues an ack to the cmd_stage block, the cmd_stage block increments an internal counter.
 This process repeats until the glen field value has been matched.
 Because each request is pipelined, requests from other cmd_stage blocks can be processed before the original generate command is completely done.
 This provides some interleaving of commands since a generate command can be programmed to take a very long time.

-When sending an unsupported or illegal command, CS_MAIN_SM_ALERT will be triggered, but there will be no status response or indication of which app the error occurred in.
+When sending an unsupported or illegal command, CMD_STAGE_INVALID_ACMD_ALERT will be triggered.
+Furthermore, CSRNG will respond with the appropriate error status response on the relevant interface.

 Working State Values